mzahana/indoor-nav-at-risclab/setup_hil_with_px4_and_v-rep.md

 ## Setup

 Prepare the setup file as described in the below section.

-Open a new terminal, and define the setup variables: `VREP_ROOT` is the VREP main folder's path, `ROS_WORKSPACE` is the path to your catkin workspace.
+Open a new terminal, navigate to the setup file, and define the setup variables: `VREP_ROOT` is the VREP main folder's path, `ROS_WORKSPACE` is the path to your catkin workspace.
 Finally, run the setup script \(see the code below\).
 Make sure you have internet connection.

 ```sh
 # export VREP_ROOT=path/to/vrep/folder